 Likewise, consider your surroundings.
 You may be more content journaling in your bedroom, on a cosy sofa, or from the garden.

-If you’re not comfortable, you’ll be less likely to get into the practice, and you’ll get less out of the activity.
+If you’re not comfortable, you’ll be less likely to get into the practice, and you’ll get less out of your journaling experience.

 16. Think outside of the box

-One of my favourite ways to journal is via blogging.
-I realise that not everyone would consider it journaling, but a lot of my writing is cathartic, because I spend time researching, and I’m able to apply what I learn to my own situations.
+One of my favourite ways to journal is via this journaling blog.
+I realise that not everyone would consider it journaling, but a lot of my writing is cathartic, because I spend time researching and I’m able to apply what I learn to my own situations.